OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Fixed Bugs:
  - Can't control calendar form metadata: Review calendar form opening to wait for all components to load
  - Date selectors aren't opening near to the inputs
- - Allow to set details WebComponts as read-only
+ - Allow to set details WebComponents as read-only

 ### Implemented enhancements: